AlanHohn/conversational-git/chapter-05.md

 Wrapping Up
 -----------

+If you've been following along perfectly (congratulations) you just need to edit `content03` in Isabelle's directory to remove the conflict tags, then do:

+{% highlight text %}
+git add .
+git commit -m "Resolve"
+git push
+cd ../harry
+git pull
+{% endhighlight %}

-It's entirely possible that you've got some conflicts or commits in either Harry's or Isabelle's repository that haven't been resolved yet.
+However, if you haven't been following as closely but want to catch up, it's entirely possible that you've got some conflicts or commits in either Harry's or Isabelle's repository that haven't been resolved yet.
 Before we go on, you'll want to make sure both sides have no remaining uncommitted changes and are up-to-date with each other.
 The file content doesn't matter as I'll avoid making any assumptions about how the conflicts were resolved.

 Neither the workflow nor the capabilities in this chapter are different in Git from how they are in Subversion.
 Resolving conflicting changes is painful no matter what.
-As we work through subsequent chapters I hope to demonstrate some ways that successful Git projects use the tool to control the pain of merging.
+As we work through subsequent chapters I hope to demonstrate some ways that successful Git projects use Git to control the pain of merging.
 At the very least, they are successful at putting that pain in a box so that they can decide when to experience it.
 They do this by getting away from making all changes on a single branch; in fact, most successful Git projects are